 1. Join up your financial planning with family members

 We all have unique situations – there’s no one-size-fits-all approach to financial planning.
 Whatever your financial situation, being transparent with your spouse, partner, family or support unit can help.
-Talking about your plans – and backup plans – could help you and your loved ones to make the future you want a reality.
-Check out the Money and Pensions Service Talk Money Week website for helpful guides to get you started.
+Talking about your plans – and back-up plans – could help you and your loved ones to make the future you want a reality.

 If you manage finances collectively, make sure your planning considers all the current and future circumstances that could impact your family’s income as a whole.
 For example, if one of you becomes unable to work, or any future caring expenses for ageing parents.
 This might include speaking with working adult children or extended family living at home, to help them understand how they fit into your family’s wider financial goals.